 - Housing is not provided for mentees.

-- Our mentors are NYU graduates based in L.A. with many years of combined industry experience.
+- Our mentors are L.A.-based NYU graduates with considerable knowledge of the local arts landscape.

 We hope that you will join us in this program which will help you settle in and meet your West Coast-based Tisch family.